-South America presents the best delicacies to the visitors providing them with unforgettable culinary experiences.
-From street foods to top class restaurants, South American food should be in every food lover’s bucket list.
+South American presents the best delicacies to the visitors providing them with unforgettable culinary experiences.
+From street foods to top class restaurants, South American food should be on every food lover’s bucket list.
 People visit France or Italy to experience their local cuisine but South America is an unlikely choice.
 It is mostly known as an amazing adventure travel destination, but not for its cuisine.
 However, it should be as it offers some of the lip-smacking treats.
 It is home to the best culinary destinations on the earth where different countries with deeply ingrained food cultures influence tourists from across the globe.

 If you are a food lover, you should immediately head to South America to try out all the famous dishes.
 Some of the best foods in South America are listed below: